 Nowadays almost all tea houses provide charging facilities, but they may charge you a small amount of money.
 So apart from Dharmasal and Gumpa Lungdang, there are places to charge your cell phone and camera.

 Well, for a few years there are a couple of places where they serve wifi services.
 Wi-Fi is available at Namrung, Lho, Samagaun, Dharapani, and Bhimtang village.
-The internet is not free in the mountain means, they will charge about 1 – 3 US per head.
+The internet is not free in the mountains means, they will charge about 1 – 3 US per head.

 How long do I have to walk per day?